bmucsanyi/bud/README.md

 We provide scripts that reproduce our results.
 These are found in the `scripts` folder for both ImageNet and CIFAR-10 and are named after the respective method.

-We also provide access to the exact [Singularity container](https://drive.google.com/file/d/1eYClorSZe3FMNFCZiXGLuSQJizMgPNfq/view?usp=sharing) we used in our experiments.
-The `singularity_recipe.rcp` file was used to create this container.

 To recreate the plots used in the paper, use `plots/imagenet/create_imagenet_plots.sh` for the main paper's ImageNet results and the individual scripts in the `plots` folder for all other results (incl. appendix figures).
 To use these utilities, you have to specify your `wandb` API key in `wandb_key.json`.